AU-Master-Thesis/thesis/sections/6-conclusion/mod.typ

 // On hypothesis 2
 #k[hypothesis 2]

+While expected a ...

+Two additional experiments have been performed to test different parameters of the GBP algorithm not explored in the original work.

+- Firstly the effect the number of internal and external iterations has on the converge of the algorithm and performance.

+- Found that more internal iterations than external iterations is beneficial. when internal iterations is low.
+Generally that no more than 10 iterations of each is sufficient across a broader range of scenarios to achieve good results.

+- A result that is promising for the potential to deploy on a broad range of robots with not a lot of compute power.

+- Secondly the order in which new information is passed from interrobot factors between robots does not appear to be significant.
+With roughly the same results for all five schedules considered.
+Supporting the strong benefits of using GBP as an inference algorithm for multi agent path planning.
+Although it is hard to state conclusively without real world test or a more advanced/sophisticated simulation of networking conditions.

+- Simulating factorgraphs in a more distributed manner that maps more realisticly to the a real-scenario.

+- use different graph structure and still reproduce/get similar results

+#line(length: 100%, stroke: 1em + red)

 // Hypothesis 3
 // Extending the original GBP Planner software with a global planning layer will extend
 // the actors’ capability to move in complex environments, without degradation to the re-